Aboutme-t/Aboutme-t/README.md

 # Data Science Bootcamp Batch 09
-I took part in the 'data-science-bootcamp-9,' where I received instruction, guidance, and inspiration from Mr. Toy DataRockie.
+I took part in the 'data-science-bootcamp-9' where I received instruction, guidance, and inspiration from p'Toy DataRockie.
 Feel free to explore the repository, which serves as a storage space for the assignments completed during this comprehensive bootcamp.

 ## There are 10 sprints in the program.
 ### First part of the program